 Going to college is an exciting time for students and their parents.
-Living in your new “home away from home” not only gives young adults more freedom to make their own choices, but it also puts upon them an increased level of personal responsibility while at school.
+Living in a new “home away from home” not only gives young adults more freedom to make their own choices, but it also provides them an increased level of personal responsibility while at school.
 When it comes to on- and off-campus housing, it’s important for students and parents to keep fire safety top of mind.

 Campus fire safety by the numbers

-- In 2009-2013, U.S. fire departments responded to an estimated annual average of 3,870 structure fires in dormitories, fraternities, sororities, and barracks*
+- In 20010-2014, U.S. fire departments responded to an estimated annual average of 3,970 structure fires in dormitories, fraternities, sororities, and other related properties.
+These fires caused annual averages of 1 civilian death, 35 civilian injuries, and $15 million in direct property damage.*

 - From 2000 - 2015, 89 fires that killed 126 people have occurred on a college campus, in Greek housing or in off-campus housing within three miles of the campus. **Of these: